 The hotel spa services were second to none. (positive)

-If you want to have a look at our sentiment analysis tool, you just have to register on our API platform, and go to Sentiment Analysis menu option.
-There you could try how it works by introducing a review sample to be analyzed.
+If you want to have a look at our sentiment analysis tool, register now on our API platform, and go to Sentiment Analysis menu option.
+There you could try how it works by giving a review sample to be analyzed.
 Easy as pie.